dustinpfister/blog_posts/_posts/js-onunload.md

 layout: post
 categories: js
 id: 662
-updated: 2020-06-02 16:13:30
+updated: 2020-06-02 16:14:34
-version: 1.2
+version: 1.3
 ---

 In client side javaScript there is the [onunload event](https://developer.mozilla.org/en-US/docs/Web/API/Window/unload_event) that can be used o attach an event handler that will fire when a user leaves a page.
 This can be used to save something to local storage such as updating a time stamp value or something to that effect.
+The on unload event should be attached to the window object and will fire when a document is unloaded that is whne the user leaves the page to go to another.

 <!-- more -->